 How is the euthanasia drug administered?

 Cats can become stressed when in the hospital and sensing their owners’ despair.
 For that reason, we often provide mild initial intramuscular sedation before manipulating the elderly or ill patient.
 Once this takes effect, we place an intravenous catheter.
 The humane euthanasia is then performed by the administration of a highly concentrated, and very closely regulated, anesthetic agent into the catheter.
-Your pet will peacefully fall sleep and shortly after will pass away.
+Your pet will peacefully fall asleep and shortly after will pass away.
 We will discuss the entire procedure ahead of time, so you know what to expect.

 What is the cost of pet euthanasia?